MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/capabilities.md

 ## dataRoles: the data fields that your visual expects

-The `dataRoles` objects appear on the **Properties pane**.
+To define fields that can be bound to data, you use `dataRoles`. `dataRoles` is an array of `DataViewRole` objects, which defines all the required properties.
+The `dataRoles` objects are those that appear on the **Properties pane**.

 The user drags data fields into them to bind data the data fields to the objects.

 ### DataRole properties